 TAP INTO YOUR STRENGTHS

 We develop students’ executive function skills through mentorship and movement.
-Untapped’s approach to supporting students helps them gain confidence and increase independence.
+Untapped’s research-backed approach to supporting students helps them gain confidence and increase independence.

 Middle and high school students are individually paired with a mentor who helps them develop executive function skills to succeed in school and beyond.

 - Pair with a mentor to guide executive function skill development and drive accountability.

 - Develop tactics to help break down schoolwork into manageable tasks each week.

 - Find focus and receive academic support in the homework center.

 We work with students from a variety of institutions to improve executive function skills in their rigorous academic environments.

 - Establish routines to break down assignments into achievable tasks each week.

 - Stay accountable with weekly check-ins by texts, calls, or emails from a mentor.